TheOdinProject/curriculum/foundations/introduction/motivation_and_mindset.md

 #### Counter Productive Note-Taking

-The Odin Project does not recommend taking a specific type of notes throughout your educational journey.
+The Odin Project does not recommend taking a lot of notes throughout your web development educational journey because it can be time-consuming and often leads to wasted effort.

-**Solution:** Note-taking can be time-consuming and often leads to wasted effort.
-Instead of using notes as direct references, they can serve as prompts for further research.
-The Odin Project aims to make you comfortable with reading documentation, which essentially acts as pre-existing notes made by someone else.
+**Solution:** Instead of taking notes to use as direct references, make notes that can serve as prompts for further research.
+It is important to get comfortable with reading documentation, which essentially acts as pre-existing notes made by someone else.

 ### Conclusion